kalebjuliu/WebDev-EasyHTTP/README.md

-# Easy HTTp | HTTP Library
+# Easy HTTP | HTTP Library

-a simple self made http library using ajax and callbacks ( btw callback is confusing as shit.. god help)
+Self made http library using ajax and callbacks ( btw callback is confusing as shit.. god help)